Camera

 Sydney Camera Market… Again

-Did the circut a few times but didnt notice anything, so started to get a little concerned.
+Did the circuit a few times but didn’t notice anything, so started to get a little concerned.
 I’ve never left this place empty handed before!

 As the time on the parking meter grew closer to running out, things weren’t looking good.

-I get to a table i’ve been to a few times before, but now have a bit of room to look around (did i mention it was crowded?).
+I then get to a table I’ve been to a few times before, but now have a bit of room to look around (did I mention it was crowded?).
 I think my eyes have trained themselves to spot out anything with black paint and the name Olympus on it.
-That’s how i found this little guy.
+That’s how I found this little guy.

-Getting home I searched the net for battery adapters and found an easy solution involving aluminum foil – it’s pretty handy stuff.
+Getting home I searched the net for battery adapters and found an easy solution involving aluminium foil – it’s pretty handy stuff.

 Put some old batteries in it and hey presto, the shutter works.